5 Best Practices to Train Vet Techs

 Investing in a robust training program for your veterinary technicians is good business.
 Through training, you give an already valuable member of the team the tools they need to contribute even more.
 Those tools can then increase your practice revenue.
-A credentialed veterinary technician can boost the typical veterinarian’s gross income by more than $93,000 according to a study by the AVMA.
+A credentialed veterinary technician can boost the typical veterinarian’s gross income by more than $78,000 according to a study by the Ontario Association of Veterinary Technicians.

-As more practices begin to understand the true value that vet tech credentialing can bring, they are seeking out Certified Veterinary Technicians (CVTs).
+As more practices begin to understand the true value that vet tech credentialing can bring, they are seeking out certified, registered, or licensed veterinary technicians.
 The next best thing to hiring a credentialed veterinary technician is hiring a curious and motivated professional and then helping them to prepare for credentialing with the right training.

 vets with dog.